Transform Your Neovim into an IDE: A Step-by-Step Guide

 Once you’ve restarted Nvim

 , take a look at the status bar below.
-You should notice Mason is busy installing the specified LSPs (Keep in mind that Nvim should not be closed during this process).
+You should notice that Mason is busy installing the specified LSPs (Keep in mind that Nvim should not be closed during this process).
 To track the installation progress, enter :Mason

 in Nvim